DorianMood/researches/week-8/survey.md

 AGGREGATE^{pool}_k=max({\sigma(W_{pool}h^k_{u_i}+b), \forall_{u_i}\in N(v)})
 $${#eq:GraphSAGE_aggregator}

 In fact we learn function of neighbors instead of calculating a whole graph embeddings, what allows us to apply same learned function on a new completely unseen nodes.
 In [@Gao_Wang_Ji_2018] similar approach is being used.
 Since one layer propagates signal to from (or to) one-hop neighbors, we need $d$ depth tree for each node to propagate a signal through $d$ layers.
-They first build a subtrees fro each node, sampling neighbors, then propagate a signal.
+They first build a subtrees for each node, sampling neighbors, then propagate a signal.
 It is also important that they use skip connections, it works similar to residual layer from [@He_Zhang_Ren_Sun_2015].

-Similar to [@Vaswani_Shazeer_Parmar_Uszkoreit_Jones_Gomez_Kaiser_Polosukhin_2017], in [@Velicković_Cucurull_Casanova_Romero_Liò_Bengio_2017] authors purpose attention mechanism, which can be simply thought as an additional learnable parameter.
+Similar to transformer[@Vaswani_Shazeer_Parmar_Uszkoreit_Jones_Gomez_Kaiser_Polosukhin_2017], in [@Velicković_Cucurull_Casanova_Romero_Liò_Bengio_2017] authors purpose attention mechanism, which can be simply thought as an additional learnable parameter.

-Attention can be calculated using following formula [@eq:7]:
+Attention for $e_{ij}$ can be calculated using following formula [@eq:7]:

 $$
 \alpha_{i,j}=\dfrac{exp(LeakyReLU(\vec{a}^T[W\vec{h_i}||W\vec{h_j}]))}{\sum_{k\in N_i}exp(LeakyReLU(\vec{a}^T[W\vec{h_i}||W\vec{h_k}]))}